CSCfi/fairdata-ui/README.md

 # fairdata-ui
-Common Fairdata service UI components and style guidelines which can be shared by all Fairdata service implementations.
+Common Fairdata service UI components and style guidelines which can be shared by all Fairdata service implementations.z

+Online documentation can be found [here](https://cscfi.github.io/fairdata-ui/).

+## Note: This project is still under work and should be considered as a draft rather than a final product